Kliniken &… Institute Global Health Staff Maxwell, Lauren

 Junior Group Leader

 Lauren Maxwell is an epidemiologist, data scientist, and qualitative researcher with 20 years of experience developing and managing global health research.
 Her interest is in bringing together teams, disciplines, methods, and geographies to address complex challenges in global health with a focus on maximizing the utility of data and samples and on maternal and child health.
-She leads the HIGH research group, FAIR, ethical, and legal issues in biomedical data reuse.
+She leads the HIGH research group FAIR and ethical data and sample reuse.
 Her team works on addressing barriers to implementing the FAIR (findable, accessible, interoperable, reusable) principles for data resources, including adopting standards for capturing and exchanging health research and system data, best practice in data governance, and on ELSI barriers to data and sample reuse.
 She is an active member of the RDA and CODATA communities and leads the biostatistics module for HIGH MSc students.

 2017 PhD, Epidemiology, McGill University School of Medicine